Natural product: Primary metabolites

+Other primary metabolite vitamins include retinol (vitamin A), synthesized in animals from plant-derived carotenoids via the mevalonate pathway, and ascorbic acid (vitamin C), which is synthesized from glucose in the liver of animals, though not in humans.

-DNA and RNA which store and transmit genetic information are composed of nucleic acid primary metabolites.
+DNA and RNA, which store and transmit genetic information, are synthesized from primary metabolites, specifically nucleic acids and carbohydrates.

-First messengers are signaling molecules that control metabolism or cellular differentiation.
-These signaling molecules include hormones and growth factors in turn are composed of peptides, biogenic amines, steroid hormones, auxins, gibberellins etc. These first messengers interact with cellular receptors which are composed of proteins.
-Cellular receptors in turn activate second messengers are used to relay the extracellular message to intracellular targets.
-These signaling molecules include the primary metabolites cyclic nucleotides, diacyl glycerol etc.
+First messengers are signaling molecules that regulate metabolism and cellular differentiation.
+These include hormones and growth factors composed of peptides, biogenic amines, steroid hormones, auxins, and gibberellins.
+These first messengers interact with cellular receptors, which are protein-based, and trigger the activation of second messengers to relay the extracellular signal to intracellular targets.
+Second messengers often include primary metabolites such as cyclic nucleotides and diacyl glycerol.

 Secondary metabolites

 Secondary in contrast to primary metabolites are dispensable and not absolutely required for survival.
 Furthermore, secondary metabolites typically have a narrow species distribution.

 Secondary metabolites have a broad range of functions.
 These include pheromones that act as social signaling molecules with other individuals of the same species, communication molecules that attract and activate symbiotic organisms, agents that solubilize and transport nutrients (siderophores etc.), and competitive weapons (repellants, venoms, toxins etc.) that are used against competitors, prey, and predators.
 For many other secondary metabolites, the function is unknown.
 One hypothesis is that they confer a competitive advantage to the organism that produces them.
 An alternative view is that, in analogy to the immune system, these secondary metabolites have no specific function, but having the machinery in place to produce these diverse chemical structures is important and a few secondary metabolites are therefore produced and selected for.

 General structural classes of secondary metabolites include alkaloids, phenylpropanoids, polyketides, and terpenoids.